jed326/EasyCCGTrees/README.md

 git submodule init
 git submodule update
 ```
+EasyCCG requires a model in order to run.
+Fortunately, the author of EasyCCG has provided pre-trained modules.
 Pre-trained modules can be downloaded here: <https://drive.google.com/drive/folders/0B7AY6PGZ8lc-NGVOcUFXNU5VWXc>
+After the modules have been downloaded, they should be placed in the `easyccg/` directory.
 For more detailed setup instructions, reference the EasyCCG repository.

 #### EasyCCG Usage: